shopwareLabs/sw-cli-tools/README.md

 # Extending the cli tools

-## New plugins
+## New Extensions

-Plugins are created in the "/home/USER/.config/sw-cli-tools/plugins" folder and consist of a vendor folder, the plugin folder (with the plugin's name) and a Bootstrap.php inside the plugin folder.
+Extensions are created in the "/home/USER/.config/sw-cli-tools/extensions" folder and consist of a vendor folder, the plugin folder (with the plugin's name) and a Bootstrap.php inside the plugin folder.
 Additionally you can provide an own config.yaml inside the plugin folder which will extend the default config.yaml.

-The namespace of your plugin bootstrap should be VENDOR_FOLDER\PLUGIN_FOLDER\Bootstrap.
+The namespace of your extension bootstrap should be VENDOR_FOLDER\EXTENSION_FOLDER\Bootstrap.

 ### Bootstrap
-The bootstrap is the main entry point of your plugin.
-If it implements **ContainerAwarePlugin**, it will get the container builder of the application injected via setContainer.
-This way the container can be extended by your plugin.
+The bootstrap is the main entry point of your extension.
+If it implements **ContainerAwareExtension**, it will get the container builder of the application injected via setContainer.
+This way the container can be extended by your extension.
-Additionally the Bootstrap can implement **ConsoleAwarePlugin**.
+Additionally the Bootstrap can implement **ConsoleAwareExtension**.
 If this is the case, the method "getConsoleCommands" will be called after creation - please return an array of console command instances here.
-Finally the plugin will call the getRepositories method of plugins implementing **RepositoryAwareInterface will**
+Finally the extension will call the getRepositories method of extensions implementing **RepositoryAwareInterface will**

 ### Changing existing components